bbauska/TUMx-DWAPNx/README.md

 Here, we define an object that describes our class.
 It has properties name, year and print.

-Print is a method that prints object\'s name and the year together.
+Print is a method that prints object&apos;s name and the year together.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 70 working with properties (44) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">